Kim Kardashian: Sex Tape Not Behind ‘KUWTK’ Success, Claims She Worked Hard To Become Wealthy

 While the sex tape may have helped Kim Kardashian launch a career in reality TV, the reality star is refusing to give in to people’s opinions, claiming that if it wasn’t for the deal she made with Vivid to release the video, she wouldn’t be where she is today.

-“Kim still regrets the sex tape ten years later,” a source explained.
+“Kim still regrets the sex tape 10 years later,” a source explained.
 “She’s convinced her success has come from hard work and good decisions.
 But if she could go back and do it over, she would have never agreed to let Ray J film their intimate moments in the bedroom.
 Kim does not spend time anymore being upset or thinking about the tape but she does see the tape as her biggest mistake and most embarrassing moment on film.”

 It’s debatable to say that the sex tape is the reason why Kim Kardashian has become as successful as she has in the last decade, but it goes without saying that the 36-year-old has most certainly created an empire that’s unstoppable.